sevvandi/airt/README.md

 such it is a more consistent algorithm.
 These are the insights we can get from the heatmaps.

+### The Problem Difficulty Space and Algorithm Performance

 Next, let’s do a latent trait analysis.
 Latent trait analysis looks at the algorithm performance with respect to the dataset difficulty.
 The datasets are ordered in the latent trait according to their difficulty.